sschwindt/hydro-informatics/docs/source/geopy/geo-raster.rst

-The procedure described in the create_raster function above can be used in a similar way to create `numpy array <https://hydro-informatics.github.io/hypy_pynum.html#array-matrix-operations>`__ from raster bands.
+The procedure described in the create_raster function above can be used in a similar way to create `numpy array <https://hydro-informatics.github.io/hypy_pynum.html#array-matrix-operations>`__ from raster band s.
 This enables algebraic or other logical operations to be applied to existing raster data.
 Need an example?
 In the *RiverArchitect SampleData*, the units of the water depth raster ``h001000.tif`` are in U.S. customary feet and the units of the flow